 We disagree.
-At [Mikshi], we believe software is the upgrade, not hardware.
+At Mikshi, we believe software is the upgrade, not hardware.
 You shouldn't have to replace a perfectly functional camera just to make it smarter.

 The biggest barrier to digital transformation in security is brand "lock-in."
 Historically, different manufacturers used proprietary languages, making it almost impossible to build a unified intelligent system.

 Even with a universal protocol, the "language" inside the stream varies.
 Some older cameras use H.264, while newer ones use H.265 (HEVC).
-Our integration layer handles this complexity in the background, normalising these chaotic streams so the AI receives a consistent, high-quality image every time.
+Our integration layer handles this complexity in the background, normalizing these chaotic streams so the AI receives a consistent, high-quality image every time.

 | Feature | Supported Standards | AI Optimization |